lascam-UFU/automatic-diff-dissection/README.md

 2. Change the configuration in `/automatic-diff-dissection/scripts/defects4j/run-tool-on-defects4j/config.cfg` file:

-- `checkout` must be set with the path of the repository cloned in Step 1 plus `/benchmark/defects4j`.
+- `checkout` must be set with the path of the repository cloned in step 1 plus `/benchmark/defects4j`.

 - `output` should be set with an existing path to output the extracted features as a JSON file (optional).

 3. Enter in the directory where this project was cloned and compile this project: